Mkalbani/data-analytics-excel-kpmg/README.md

 2. Data Insight
 3. Data Presentation

+# Result
-# worked succesfully executed in the docs and ppt files.
+worked succesfully executed in the docs and ppt files.
 Please click to see the result